CBD and Cannabis

 Cannabis products, including those infused with cannabidiol (CBD), are a new frontier for convenience retailers.
 Although many states have legalized its use, cannabis remains illegal at the federal level, and the FDA has yet to approve use of hemp-derived CBD in edible products.

-Last December, Congress passed the 2018 Farm Bill, which included a provision that removed industrial hemp and hemp-derived cannabidiol (CBD) from its previous classification as a Schedule I controlled substance under the Controlled Substances Act, making it legal for interested parties to produce, distribute and dispense it.
-However, the 2018 Farm Bill did not alter the FDA’s authority to regulate the interstate sales of food and beverages containing the substance (hemp seed-derived food ingredients don’t require FDA approval).
+Industrial hemp was removed from its previous classification as a Schedule I controlled substance in the 2018 Farm Bill, making hemp-derived CBD legal for interested parties to produce, distribute and dispense.
+However, the legislation did not alter the FDA’s authority to regulate the interstate sales of food and beverages containing the substance (hemp seed-derived food ingredients don’t require FDA approval).

-Since the passing of the 2018 Farm Bill, there has been an onslaught of beverages and other products containing CBD, which has left many retailers uncertain and created a “gray area” regarding these products.
-Given the FDA’s stated position that foods, supplements and certain cosmetics containing CBD are unlawful, retailers don’t have substantial protection under the law for the time being; however, the landscape on this topic is constantly changing.
+Since 2018, new beverages and other products containing CBD have come to market, along with a gray area for these products.
+Given the FDA’s position that foods, supplements and certain cosmetics containing CBD are unlawful, retailers do not have substantial protection under the law for the time being.
+However, the landscape on this topic is constantly changing.

 NACS has created a resource to help you navigate the gray areas around the sale of CBD and CBD-related products.